Abu-bakar56/Abu-bakar56/README.md

 Welcome to my GitHub profile!
 I'm a passionate **Data Scientist** with a strong background in **Web Development**, **Machine Learning**, and **Deep Learning**.
 I love transforming data into actionable insights and building intelligent systems that solve real-world problems.

-Sure, here's your updated list with MLOps included:

 ## 🔧 Technologies & Tools